Real topological Hochschild homology via the norm and Real Witt vectors: Introduction

 Here $W(R)_F$ denotes the coinvariants of the Frobenius endomorphism on the $p$-typical Witt vectors $W(R;p)$.

-In the current work we consider the analogous results for rings with anti-involution.
-We prove that there is a type of Real cyclotomic structure on Real Hochschild homology, and use this to define Witt vectors of rings with anti-involution $R$, denoted $\mW(R;p)$, (Definition \ref{def: Witt vectors}).
-As a consequence of this work, we show that $\upi_{-1}\TCR(R)$ can be described purely in terms of equivariant homological algebra. \begin{thm} Let $A$ be an $E_{\sigma}$-ring and assume $R^1\lim_{k}\pi_0^{C_2}\THR(A)^{\mu_{p^k}}=0$.
+In our work, we prove analogous results for rings with anti-involution.
+We provide a Real cyclotomic structure on Real Hochschild homology, and use this to define Witt vectors of rings with anti-involution $R$, denoted $\mW(R;p)$, (cf, Definition~\ref{def: Witt vectors}).
+As a consequence of this work, we show that $\upi_{-1}\TCR(R)$ can be described purely in terms of equivariant homological algebra. \begin{thm} Let $A$ be an $E_{\sigma}$-ring and assume $R^1\lim_{k}\pi_1^{C_2}\THR(A)^{\mu_{p^k}}=0$.
 There is an isomorphism

 where $\mW(A;p)_{F}$ is the coinvariants of an operator

 \end{thm}